shapshuk/Issoft_BigDataOpenSchool/Homework_3/readme.md

 # Homework 3

 This script defines top movies by rating for every mentioned genre.
-The result is csv-like dataset with the header "title,year,rating,genre".
+The result is tmp.csv file whith fields "title,rating,genre".

 ---